enayatmoallemi/Moallemi_et_al_SDG_SSP_Assessment/README.md

-# *To and beyond the 2030 Agenda for accelerating long-term sustainable development*
+# *To and beyond the 2030 Agenda: systems change for accelerating sustainability progress*

 by *Enayat A. Moallemi, Sibel Eker, Lei Gao, Michalis Hadjikakou, Qi Liu, Jan Kwakkel, Patrick M. Reed, Michael Obersteiner, Zhaoxia Guo, and Brett A. Bryan*